 Anna Alsina Bardagí | Bio

+Her fascination with physics, the universe, and perception drives her research into the optical potential of glass.
 In her words: “Optical glass offers a unique dialogue between motion and stillness.
-Depending on the perspective, it reveals hidden dimensions, inviting viewers to engage with the material in unexpected ways.”
-Her fascination with physics, space, and perception drives her research into glass’s optical potential.
+Depending on the perspective, it reveals hidden dimensions that invite viewers to engage with the material in unexpected ways.”

 “My art is driven by a desire to capture light, transparency, and the optical illusions that only glass can create.”